Is your baby falling asleep sitting?

 Should You Be Concerned About Your Baby Falling Asleep Sitting?

+But if it’s frequent or a habit, it could become a problem.
 According to the American Academy of Pediatrics, sleeping too long in a sitting position may make it difficult for a baby to get enough oxygen.
 Because they can’t hold their head up for too long, the airway cannot remain open to facilitate proper breathing.

 Additionally, falling asleep while sitting can also lead to a flat spot on the back of your baby’s head and may also worsen reflux.

 Babies fall asleep in a range of positions at different times of the day.
-While babies can (and will!) fall asleep sitting up for various reasons, it’s not recommended to leave your baby falling asleep sitting.
+While babies can (and will!) fall asleep sitting up for various reasons, it’s never recommended to leave your baby falling asleep sitting.

 Transition your baby to a safe, flat surface as soon as possible to ensure optimal sleep quality.
 This will minimize the risks associated with sleeping in a sitting position and ensure that your baby wakes up well-rested and happy.